What is Heterodox’s position on x issue, debate, or policy?

 Heterodox believes that scholars must have broad latitude to explore ideas, even controversial and unpopular ones.
 However, we also believe that scholars have a responsibility to think about the contexts in which their scholarship, teaching, and public engagement unfold.

 We also recognize that colleges and universities are not “public squares” in the traditional sense, but rather, sites for the production and dissemination of knowledge.
-Consequently, we do not encourage free expression or viewpoint diversity as absolute goods, as ends in themselves, but rather as instrumental goods to help us gain a better understanding of the world, with sufficient depth, nuance, and complexity.
+Consequently, we do not encourage free expression or viewpoint diversity as absolute goods or as ends in themselves, but rather as instrumental goods to help us gain a better understanding of the world, with sufficient depth, nuance, and complexity.
 For these reasons, we endorse a set of values governing constructive discourse, which we have taken to calling “The HxA Way.”

 The lines of what discourse is constructive, what is not, which views are valuable, and which are not — these are few difficult questions.
 It is not for Heterodox Academy to set the lines for what is acceptable and valuable to say, study, and teach.
 There is no single, enduring, correct answer to these questions, and the positions we each forge will have to be revisited and reworked regularly.
 What HxA aspires to do is identify values and provide frameworks, resources, and communities to assist each of us in working through these complicated questions.